PavanSaiSheshetti/Face_Recognition/README.md

 Motivation:

 This is Industrial project at NTPC,Ramagundam.
 We went there for the Internship and we found a problem there.There will be many key places in NTPC where unauthorized people are not allowed as it even ends their life there.
-So we come up with a solution and selected dlibs art of state algorithm that will give High accuracy(99.38%).
+So we come up with a solution to detect authorized people and allow them and selected dlibs art of state algorithm that will give High accuracy(99.38%).

 Technical Aspect: